celo-org/celo-threshold-bls-rs/README.md

 ## Android and iOS

 The library compiles to Android and iOS.
-To compile to Android, download Android NDK r21, unzip it, set NDK\_HOME to the extracted directory and run `make android`.
-To compile to iOS, run `make ios`.
+This has been tested with Rust v1.41.0.

+To compile to Android:

+1. Download Android NDK r21 and unzip it
+2. Set the `NDK_HOME` env var to the extracted directory
+3. `cd cross`
+4. `./create-ndk-standalone`
+5. `make android`

+To compile to ios:
+3. `cd cross`
+4. `make ios`

 ## TODO: